LemonizDev/Spotify-Premium-1.0.8/README.md

 ## Welcome to Spotify-Premium 1.0.8, to learn how to use this script please watch this video

 About Spotify:
 With Spotify, you can listen to millions of songs and podcasts for free!
-Listen to artists you love and enjoy music in Hindi, English, Tamil, Telugu, and many more languages.
+Listen to artists you love and enjoy music in any language of your choice!

 - Listen to your favourite song, artist, or album
 - Discover and listen to your favourite podcasts across Music, Educational, Games, Lifestyle & Health, and more